 This page will outline only the most important differences.

 Many make the mistake of assuming that Neo4j is free because it’s open source.
 This is a quote from their official website: “Simply, if you are open source, then Neo4j is open source; if you are closed source, then Neo4j is commercial” - Fair Trade Software Licensing - A Guide To Licensing Options For Neo4j.
+In the 2014 Gartner report, Neo4j’s referenced customers identified Neo’s pricing model as an issue.

 It takes a lot of effort to fully understand the Neo4j pricing and licensing model.
 They have two product versions with a very different feature set.
 Community Edition, which lacks clustering (fault tolerance), advanced caching and other important production features is GPL.
 Enterprise edition is available under AGPL or a paid subscription license.